revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

 ---

-7. Why do we use wrapper classes? or What is the purpose of the Wrapper class in java?
+7.Why do we use wrapper classes? or What is the purpose of the Wrapper class in java?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)